Member Update January 2016

 The Findhorn Hinterland Group

-Annual Report 2013-2014
+Annual Report 2014-2015

 4. Work on the Ground.

 4.9 Other Land Management Activities.
 Monthly work parties continue to be well attended and the usual essential tasks have been carried out in addition to those mentioned already including path clearance, track maintenance and young tree maintenance.
-A further 420 trees, donated by the Woodland Trust, have been planted.

-5. Educational Activities on the land
+5. Educational and Other Activities

 5.2 Children and Youth in Community Playhouse and Woodland Camps.
 This group, comprising of three to six year olds and based at the Park, has again been using the woods as part of their programme.
+There were also others from the Naturally Active programme of 7 to 11 year olds that used the woods for a number of their sessions

 5.4 Duke of Edinburgh Groups.
 The woodland shelter area continues to be used by groups of young people who are undertaking expeditions or training.